Axiom (rapper)

-Hicham Kochman better known by his stage name Axiom, is a rapper, beatmaker, record producer and Founder of KEAKR, a mobile social media app dedicated to the hip hop culture.
+Hicham Kochman better known by his stage name Axiom, is a French rapper, singer, record producer and Founder of KEAKR, a mobile social media app dedicated to the hip hop culture.
 As a social activist, he is involved in different civil rights and non-profit organizations such as Collectif Stop le Contrôle au Faciès, Think tank Graines de France8, and Collectif ACLeFeu.

 Axiom created KEAKR, a web3 mobile social media app designed with real recording studios capabilities, video filters where artists can choose a music from a catalogue, freestyle on it then upload a music video.
 Added features include vocal effects, visual filters also mix and mastering.

 Life and career

 Born in Lille, France, Axiom was raised in the projects of Moulins-Belfort in the north of France and started to write his first rhymes at the age of 13.
 Influenced by the Zulu-Nation early in his career, he quickly focused into a conscious and humanist rap.
 After performing across different stages in Lille, he started his first group called "Rebel Intellect" with the song "Revolution".
 Later on, he renamed the group "Mental Kombat" and released two albums L'arrêt public (1999) and La Legende (2003).
 He wrote and produced his own records.

 Also known as a social activist, he became known for his commitment to various social issues such as equal rights for people, secularism and against police brutality in France.

 During the 2005 riots in France, he wrote the song "My letter to the President" composed with a sample of the French anthem "La Marseillaise".
 The song criticizes the failure of the French political system to address social issues in the French banlieues.
 He received thousand of letters from supporters worldwide as well as from the French president Jacques Chirac.

 In 2006, he signed with Universal Music Group and released his first eponymous solo album with the single "Lille la Medina".
 After 2 years with Universal, he linked with Luc Besson on multiple projects, notably on the score of the movie District 13: Ultimatum with the song "La tour des miracles".
 He also collaborated with Luc Besson's festival Cannes et Banlieue (2007-2008).

 In 2009, he founded the non-profit organization Norside to fight for the civil rights and against police profiling of persons of color.